Our ingrained notions of black/white and darkness/light as inherently good and evil can guide how we treat each other.

 It is my prayer that we can move beyond simple definitions of darkness as bad and light as good.
 Let us search for those scriptures that speak of darkness as goodness and as a comfort.
 And, through our faithful efforts, may all people enter into a fuller image of the Christ whose coming we prepare for during the Season of Advent.

-—Adele Halliday is the Team Leader for Discipleship and Witness with The United Church of Canada.
+—Adele Halliday is the Anti-Racism and Equity Officer with The United Church of Canada.
 She is also an occasional writer for Seasons of the Spirit and Seasons Fushion.

 This article originally appeared in Seasons of the Spirit, Congregational Life, for Advent/Christmas/Epiphany.